enabledhq/enabledhq.github.io/_posts/2017-09-22-modern-app-design.md

 # Be smart about user testing

-Watch users use your app without any interaction, prompting, or discussion from you.
-Don’t talk to users afterwards, just learn from observing.
+Watch users interact with your app with minimal interaction, hold back on prompting, or leading discussion from you.
+Learn mainly from observing.

+Keep an eye out for opportunities.
+You may learn an amazing insight that you never planned on by ignoring your list of questions for a moment, waiting a little longer in awkward silence or asking “why” a couple more times.

 ![app usability test]({{site.baseurl}}/images/img_appdesign_test.gif)
 *Source: [Bug Bash](http://www.bugbash.net/comic/7.html)*